 Broadly speaking, the whole temple site of the Kouya-san mountain is divided into two areas.
 One is the temple town where a lot of small temples and related buildings are forested, and the other is the sacred cemetery where tons of graves, including one for the founder Kukai, exist.

-Both areas attract international travelers, but the latter, Okuno-in is, in particular, evaluated as one of the most fantastic destinations in Japan.
+Both areas attract international travelers, but the latter, Okuno-in, is particularly considered one of the most fantastic destinations in Japan.

 A small bridge, the Ichino-hashi bridge, connects the two areas and is the way to reach the entrance to Okuno-in.
 After walking for 30 minutes, you will find a second small bridge named the Gobyono-hashi bridge.
 The bridge is the official entrance to the most sacred zone, and you cannot take any pictures after crossing the bridge.
 Just memorize the scene in your mind.